speric/papers/README.md

 #### Papers

-A collection of computer science-related papers.
+A collection of papers relating to topics in software development and computer science.